DevOps-Academy-Org/kubernetes-workshop/slides/presentations/k8s/index.md

 ```

 ---

 ### Services
 Ok.
-We can create a Pod now, ensure it's running, etc... - but we are still unable to connect to our Service in an appropriate way.
+We can create a POD now, ensure it's running, etc... - but we are still unable to connect to our service in an appropriate way.
 Let's fix that.

 ```yaml